-We hate to see it, but summer has officially come to an end.
-And while we’ll definitely miss the pool hangs and late night adventures, I’ve always found the idea of a new school year and the fresh start that comes with it really exciting.
-So, as you start to trade in your swimsuits for backpacks and give some thought to what you’d like to accomplish this year, don’t forget about your financial goals!
+We hate to see it, but another year has officially come to an end.
+And while we’ll definitely miss the excitement of the holiday season, I’ve always found the idea of a new year and the fresh start that comes with it really exciting.
+So, as you kick off 2024 and give some thought to what you’d like to accomplish this year, don’t forget about your financial goals!

-We’ve all been there, maybe you balled out all summer and now it’s time to rein things in a bit, or on the flip side, you were able to work a ton of hours this summer but need to cut back during the school year.
+We’ve all been there, maybe you balled out with gift-giving and now it’s time to rein things in a bit, or on the flip side, you were able to work a ton of hours this winter break but need to cut back during the school year.
 In either case, this is the perfect time to revisit your budget and adopt what we like to call the magic formula: the 50/30/20 rule. ✨

 We love this formula because it’s simple, easy to follow and can flex with you during various life stages when your financial situation or goals may change.